litebird/litebird_sim/docs/source/scanning.rst

    unlikely to be relevant.

-Once all the quaternions have been computed at the proper sampling rate, the direction of the detector on the sky and its polarization angle are computed as follows:
+Once all the quaternions have been computed at the proper sampling rate, the direction of the detector on the sky and its orientation angle are computed as follows:

 - The direction is the vector :math:`\vec d = R \hat e_z`, where